-One of the key differences in driving an electric vehicle versus a petrol or diesel powered one is fuelling your car.
+One of the key differences in driving an electric vehicle versus a petrol or diesel powered one is fueling your car.
 Nobody enjoys spending time at petrol stations and when you switch to driving an EV, stopping to fill up your car can be a thing of the past.

 Most EV owners choose to charge their vehicles at home overnight and once you get used to this it’s just like plugging in your smart phone or laptop.
 The batteries that power these vehicles are designed to hold their charge for longer so they often don’t need to be charged every night.
 And depending on the make and model, most of the latest EVs can now drive over 200 miles.